ninoppp/PolyMorph/README.md

 - A series of .vtp files containing the polygons to be visualized in paraview.
 - A series of .vts files containing the grid of the finite difference solver.
 Can be loaded into the same paraview session.
 - simulation.cfg contains all parameters (from const.h) used for this simulation to allow reproducibility.
-- Optionally .off for saving the polygon ensemble at a certain time point (usually at the end) to later load as the input/starting point of another simulation.
+- Optionally a .off file for saving the polygon ensemble at a certain time point (usually at the end) to later load as the input/starting point of another simulation.

 ## Structure
 - include: Contains all header files and the core of this software